 … AND WHAT YOU SHOULD DO FIRST

-Our only mission is to help golf course owners and homeowners in golf course communities reach the best possible results – not just for now, but for a long time.
-We are confident enough in our knowledge of the entire golf industry that we guarantee our knowledge and advice or our clients can dismiss us in an instant if they feel we are not expert enough to be of useful service.
+Our only mission is to help golf course owners and homeowners in golf course communities reach the best possible results – not just for now, but permanently.
+We are confident in our knowledge of the golf course industry - especially involving residential development communities.
+We guarantee our knowledge and advice 100%.
+Our clients can dismiss us in an instant if they feel we are not providing sufficient information to help with their decisions.

-Are you hiring a Consultant?
-Shun the 24-Hour Turnaround and Other Hype.
+Shun the 24-Hour Turnaround 'Quick-fix' and Other Hype.

 Recommendation: Immediately dismiss a consultant who indicates a quick fix – especially advising homeowners with the dilemma of a failing golf course outside their backyards.
 There is no magic bullet.
 The solution starts with the learning process.
-In our work, we thoroughly analyze the subject and then acquaint our clients with facts upon which they can make informed decisions.
+In our work, we thoroughly analyze the subject, the marketplace, and the immediate community.
+Then we can acquaint the HOA/POA with salient facts so can make informed decisions.

 As your consultants, we’re like the doctor who tells his patient that his smoking is causing his problems.
 The patient responds that he knows that, but wants to hear something else.
-The truth is that solving the failing backyard golf course dilemma always requires a little discomfort.
-The solution requires information, energy, commitment, money (yes, money), and especially cool heads.
+The truth is that solving the failing backyard golf course dilemma often requires a little discomfort.
+The solution first requires information, and then energy, commitment, money (yes, money), and especially cool heads.
 Like quitting smoking, it’s not easy, but the result can be highly satisfying.

 2. Be Sure You Have a Consultant with Solid Experience

-A good consultant should have experience with the challenges of your particular dilemma.
-In the case of the golf industry, you need people who know the world of golf inside and out.
-What you want your golf business consultants to bring to the table is experience in addressing the various types of issues you face.
+A good consultant should have experience with the challenges of your particular neighborhood golf course dilemma.
+In the case of the golf industry, you need people that know the world of golf inside and out.
+What you want is experience to addressing the various issues your community is facing.

-When you retain a world of golf consultant like GolfRescues, you’re paying for the consultant’s advice backed by experience.
+When you retain the GolfRescues Team, you’re paying for consulting advice backed by experience.
 Not just experience, but endless valuable connections throughout the golf industry.